Kinematics of H I and O VI Absorbers: Insights into the Turbulence Driver of the Multiphase Circumgalactic Medium: Data Reduction and Analysis

 \subsection{The galaxy sample}

-To construct the FUSE-galaxy sample for CGM studies, we first collect FUSE sightlines in four archival categories, including QSO, Seyfert, BL Lac, and emission galaxies.
+To construct the FUSE-galaxy sample for CGM studies, we first collect FUSE sightlines in four archival categories, including QSO, Seyfert, BL Lacertae, and emission galaxies.
 This approach leads to a total of 275 FUSE sightlines.
 Because most of these background sources are active galactic nuclei (AGN), we use AGN to refer to all of them.
-Next, we exclude sightlines with low signal-to-noise (SN) continuum or with significant geocoronal contaminating lines, reducing the sample to 204 FUSE archival sightlines.
+Next, we exclude sightlines with low signal-to-noise (S/N $<2$) continuum or with significant geocoronal contaminating lines, reducing the sample to 204 FUSE archival sightlines.

 We adopt a two-step approach to establish the FUSE AGN-galaxy sample by cross-matching the FUSE archival sightlines with galaxies in the SIMBAD archive \citep[][before January 2023]{Wenger2000}, First, we select the FUSE sightlines with known $z<0.13$ galaxies at projected distances less than 100 kpc, which leads to a sample of 31 FUSE archival sightlines summarized in Table \ref{tab:agn}.
 In this table, we also present the cross-match result with the {\it Hubble Space Telescope} ({\it HST}) archive.
 Of the 31 FUSE AGN sightlines, 26 have associated FUV spectroscopic observations from {\it HST} providing additional spectral coverage for the associated Ly$\alpha$ transition.
 In total, 41 galaxies at $z<0.13$ are found to occur within 100 kpc from the background AGN.